 A Borrelia miyamotoi infection can be diagnosed with the help of a blood test.
 Laboratory tests for infection are not as widely available as tests for other tickborne diseases, but they are offered by some commercial laboratories.

 Tests used to diagnose an infection with Borrelia burgdorferi, the bacteria that causes Lyme disease, cannot be used to diagnose a Borrelia miyamotoi infection.

 Borrelia miyamotoi infections have been successfully treated with a 2 to 4 week course of doxycycline.
 Other antibiotics have also been used to treat this illness.

-In Vermont and other parts of the northeastern United States, Borrelia miyamotoi is likely transmitted to humans by the bite of an infected blacklegged tick (Ixodes scapularis).
+In Vermont and other parts of the northeastern United States, Borrelia miyamotoi is transmitted to humans by the bite of infected blacklegged ticks (Ixodes scapularis).
 This is the same tick that transmits Lyme disease, anaplasmosis, babesiosis and Powassan virus.

 The best way to prevent a Borrelia miyamotoi infection is to prevent tick bites.